serlo/content-generation-service/README.md

 ### Running the service

-To run the service, go to the src/ folder and run
+To run the service, run
 ```
-uvicorn main:app --reload --port=8082
+uvicorn 'src.main:app' --reload --port=8082
 ```
 where reload is optional to well reload the app when you change the code.

 Or using Docker, simply run: `docker compose up -d`

+### Testing

 Your first step will likely be a look at
 ```
 http://localhost:8082/docs#/
 ```
 where you can use the "Try it out" button for an endpoint to test it or generate a request URL.

+### Debugging

+If you would like to see the debug level logs - for example the prompt sent to the LLM -, change the root log level in logging.conf from INFO to DEBUG.

 Happy coding!